naikp13/hsi_enhancement/README.markdown

 ## Requirements
 See `requirements.txt` for a full list of dependencies.
 Key libraries include:
-- NumPy
+- numpy
-- SciPy
+- scipy
-- Rasterio
+- rasterio
 - scikit-learn
 - scikit-image
-- OpenCV
+- opencv-contrib-python
 - PyWavelets
-- Numba
+- numba
-- Joblib
+- joblib
-- TQDM
+- tqdm

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Cite this work

-Please cite this article in case this method was helpful and used for your work
+Please cite this article in case this method was helpful for your research or used for your work,

 ```Citation
 Naik, P., Chakraborty, R., Thiele, S., & Gloaguen, R. (2025).
 Scalable Hyperspectral Enhancement via Patch-Wise Sparse Residual Learning: Insights from Super-Resolved EnMAP Data.
 MDPI AG. https://doi.org/10.20944/preprints202504.1241.v1